An extended locally constant field approximation for nonlinear Compton scattering

 \section{Abstract}

-The locally constant field approximation (LCFA) underlies the numerical simulation of QED processes in plasma physics, astrophysics, and intense laser physics.
-The validity of the LCFA has been questioned in the parameter regime of current laser experiments, and improvements to it are needed.
-Using nonlinear Compton scattering in laser fields to illustrate, we show here how to overcome the problems inherent in corrections to the LCFA.
-We derive an ``LCFA+'' which, comparing with the full QED result, shows an improvement over the LCFA across the whole photon emission spectrum.
-We also demonstrate a numerical implementation of our results in the codes used to design and analyse intense laser experiments.
+The locally constant field approximation (LCFA) has to date underpinned the numerical simulation of quantum processes in laser-plasma physics and astrophysics, but its validity has recently been questioned in the parameter regime of current laser experiments.
+While improvements are needed, literature corrections to the LCFA show inherent problems.
+Using nonlinear Compton scattering in laser fields to illustrate, we show here how to overcome the problems in LCFA corrections.
+We derive an ``\lcfap'' which, comparing with the full QED result, shows an improvement over the LCFA across the whole photon emission spectrum.
+We also demonstrate an implementation of our results in the type of numerical code used to design and analyse intense laser experiments.